SteviLen420/Heisenberg_Uncertainty_Simulation/run_20251001_063521/Manuscript.md

 Through a simple but rigorous numerical experiment, I have demonstrated the validity of the Heisenberg Uncertainty Principle using Gaussian wave packets in one spatial dimension.
 The key findings of this study are:

-1. **Quantitative verification**: The uncertainty product Δx·Δp consistently equals ℏ/2 (0.5 in atomic units) across all initial conditions, confirming that Gaussian wave packets saturate the Heisenberg bound and achieve minimum uncertainty.
+1. **Quantitative verification**: The uncertainty product Δx·Δp consistently equals ℏ/2 (0.5 in atomic units) at t=0 across all initial conditions, confirming that Gaussian wave packets saturate the Heisenberg bound and achieve minimum uncertainty at the initial time.

 2. **Reciprocal relationship**: Position and momentum uncertainties exhibit the predicted inverse proportionality Δp = ℏ/(2Δx), demonstrated both numerically and visually through Fourier-transformed distributions.

 3. **Wave packet spreading**: Free time evolution shows monotonic growth of position uncertainty Δx(t) while momentum uncertainty Δp remains constant, consistent with the analytical prediction for free Gaussian packets.
+The uncertainty product exceeds ℏ/2 for t>0 due to correlation development.

-4. **Minimum uncertainty states**: The results confirm that Gaussian wave packets represent optimal quantum states, simultaneously achieving the best possible localization in both position and momentum space.
+4. **Minimum uncertainty states at initial time**: The results confirm that Gaussian wave packets represent optimal quantum states at t=0, simultaneously achieving the best possible localization in both position and momentum space at that moment.

-5. **Fundamental quantum limit**: The constant uncertainty product establishes the Heisenberg principle as an intrinsic property of quantum states rather than a limitation of measurement technology.
+5. **Fundamental quantum limit**: The constant uncertainty product at the initial time establishes the Heisenberg principle as an intrinsic property of quantum states rather than a limitation of measurement technology.

 This work demonstrates that straightforward numerical simulations can provide rigorous validation of fundamental quantum mechanical principles.
 The methodology presented here—combining analytical theory, FFT-based computation, and systematic parameter variation—offers a template for exploring quantum mechanics in educational settings.

 The reproducible Python code and clear visualizations make this study a valuable pedagogical resource.
 Students and researchers can directly explore one of quantum mechanics' most profound principles, observing the wave-particle duality and complementarity that lie at the heart of the quantum world.
 The minimal complexity of the implementation (using only standard NumPy and Matplotlib libraries) ensures accessibility while maintaining scientific rigor.

-Future extensions of this framework could investigate non-Gaussian wave packets, explore the effects of external potentials on uncertainty evolution, or examine multi-dimensional systems and angular momentum uncertainties.
+Future extensions of this framework could investigate non-Gaussian wave packets, explore the effects of external potentials on uncertainty evolution, examine the role of position-momentum correlations in more detail, or study multi-dimensional systems and angular momentum uncertainties.
 The split-operator time evolution algorithm demonstrated here can be readily adapted to more complex Hamiltonians, providing a versatile tool for computational quantum mechanics.

 ---